centralware/SimpleNIX/README.md

 # Simple Linux Build Center

-[Simple Linux Build Center](https://localhost) The Build Center is where it all comes together!
+[Simple Linux](https://users.simplenix.com/forum) The Build Center is where it all comes together!

 > [!IMPORTANT]
 > The Build Center is just getting off the ground and is looking for developers and application authors!